AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code (via the SDK).
 For more on this, refer to: [Integrating Campaign SDK into the mobile application](#integrating-campaign-sdk-into-the-mobile-application).
 This integration key, which is specific to each application, lets you link the mobile application to the Adobe Campaign platform.

 1. If your application handles an application icon (top left corner of the notification), you can add it here so that the preview is more faithful to the actual style of the delivery.
-To add an image in the content (rich notification), refer to the [Rich notifications](#rich-notifications) section.
+To add an image in the content (rich notification), refer to the [Creating notifications](../../delivery/using/creating-notifications.md) section.

 1. Click **[!UICONTROL Next]** to start configuring the production application and follow the same steps as detailed above.